Squabbling Over Wills | Curtis Parkinson

 Only One Version Is Valid

-Our advice
+Our Advice

-Take time to talk through what you want to do with a legal professional.
-If possible, make the family aware of what you’re planning to do.
+Talk through what you want to do with a legal professional.
+Make the family aware of what you plan to do if possible.
 This is particularly important when it comes to families where there are previous marriages or children involved.
+If you or your family have concerns about a loved one’s estate or need help with future planning, please contact us to see how we can help.

 Please note that all views, comments or opinions expressed are for information only and do not constitute and should not be interpreted as being comprehensive or as giving legal advice.
 No one should seek to rely or act upon, or refrain from acting upon, the views, comments or opinions expressed herein without first obtaining specialist, professional or independent advice.
 While every effort has been made to ensure accuracy, Curtis Parkinson cannot be held liable for any errors, omissions or inaccuracies.